aadesh42/devops-ecs-pipeline/README.md

 Could not assume role with OIDC: Not authorized to perform sts:AssumeRoleWithWebIdentity
 ```

 The trust policy matched every published example.
-Widening the `sub` condition to a wildcard didn't help, which ruled out a simple typo.
+Widening the `sub` condition to a wildcard didn't help, which ruled out a simple typo — and STS deliberately returns the same generic message for a policy mismatch and for an ARN that doesn't resolve, so the error text gave nothing away.

 Decoding the actual JWT claim inside the workflow revealed the cause: